Pingumaniac/Automated_Software_Testing_for_Cloud/vm3/test/README.md

 ### 3.2 Durability
 * Data Loss on Failure: Measure the extent of data loss (if any) under sudden node or cluster failures.

-### 3.3 Error Recovery
-* Recovery Time (s): Time taken to restore a node or cluster to operational status after a failure.

 ## 4. Fuzz Testing Metrics

 ### 4.1 Resilience